feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

 ---
 title: How I solved the world's hardest logic puzzle
 description: The logical paths I took to tackle the world's hardest logic puzzle
 summary: Three gods A, B, and C are called, in no particular order, True, False, and Random.
 True always speaks truly, False always speaks falsely, but whether Random speaks truly or falsely is a completely random matter.
 Your task is to determine the identities of A, B, and C by asking three yes-no questions; each question must be put to exactly one god.
-The gods understand English, but will answer all questions in their own language, in which the words for yes and no are da and ja, in some order.
+The gods understand English but will answer all questions in their own language, in which the words for yes and no are da and ja, in some order.
 You do not know which word means which.
 author: Ziyue Li
 toc: true
 comments: true